What War Was the Berlin Wall Built In?

 Reasons for Building the Berlin Wall

-Several reasons prompted the construction of the Berlin Wall:
+Based on the information given above, the following are the reasons that facilitated the construction of the Berlin Wall:

-• 1.
-Security: East Germany and the Soviet Union were concerned about spies and the influence of Western culture permeating into East Germany.
+1. Security: Both East Germany and the Soviet Union had spy-sensitive concerns and tended to keep a watchful eye on the infiltration of western culture to East Germany.

 Impact and Fall of the Berlin Wall